 Whether you’re looking for local treatment options, need a supportive community or simply want more information on mental health conditions, you’re in the right place.

-If you are in crisis or experiencing a life-threatening emergency, call 911.
+In a life-threatening emergency, call 911.

 We can all help to prevent suicide.
 The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.